klsa2921/vespa/app/readme.md

      - Boosts BM25 scores (2x) and semantic closeness (5x) for refined ranking.
    - Best for hybrid search combining keyword and semantic relevance.

+## Field Indexing Terms
+- **`summary`**: Indicates the field is included in a summary of the document, typically for quick retrieval or display.
+- **`index`**: Marks the field as searchable, enabling it to be queried using text-based search algorithms like BM25.
+- **`attribute`**: Denotes the field is stored as a raw value for exact matching or fast retrieval, often used for filtering or semantic operations.
+- **`enable-bm25`**: Activates BM25 ranking for the field, a scoring algorithm that ranks documents based on term frequency and document length.
+- **`exact`**: Specifies that matching on this field requires an exact string match, without partial or fuzzy matching.
+- **`euclidean`**: Refers to the Euclidean distance metric used to measure similarity between embeddings in semantic search.